-Time Unit 6 Activities & Contents Workshop materials Assessment Module III Interviews.
+Time Unit 6 Activities & Contents Workshop materials Assessment Module III Time Team exercise, writing/reporting exercises (2h) Activities & Contents Interviews.
 In journalism, interviews have two main purposes (in journalistic practice, they often overlap): 1. to obtain information and to build news or other journalistic materials.
-2. to highlight the profile of the interviewee, his opinions, etc. Some tips on professional journalism interview techniques can be found https://example.com/here/ .
-Storytelling Digital storytelling tools for journalists- multimedia For creative writing and storytelling, you can also inspire your presentation with Public Relations guides, such as this one.
+2. to highlight the profile of the interviewee, his opinions, etc. Some tips on professional journalism interview techniques can be found here.
+For creative writing and storytelling, you can also inspire your presentation with Public Relations guides, such as this one.
 Sometimes you find in these resources' valuable recommendations about persuasive writing and how to get the user to go through the material to the end.
 However, it is important to always keep in mind that journalism is about facts & truth, and honesty & public interest must be the landmarks that guide the story!
-Journalism Design exercises and assignments Team exercise, writing/reporting exercises (2h) 2h Simulate an editorial meeting for a news website (could be an independent student publication).
-Divide students into work teams, considering their skills and inclinations: writing, interpersonal communication (curiosity, assertiveness, active listening, etc.), photography, filming, sound capture, editing.
+2h Simulate an editorial meeting for a news website (could be an independent student publication).
+Divide students into work teams, considering their skills and inclinations: writing, interpersonal communication (curiosity, assertiveness, active listening, etc.), Workshop materials Storytelling Digital storytelling tools for journalists- multimedia Journalism Design exercises and assignments communication (curtosity, assertiveness, active fistening, etc.), photography, filming, sound capture, editing.
 Any extra skills are welcome and should be encouraged.
 Discuss topic suggestions, approaches, and implementation plan together.
 Let students suggest topics related to the SDGs, choose the form of journalism they consider most appropriate, and offer them suggestions for documentation and construction.
 Notice how they work and collaborate, coordinate teams, appreciate creative ideas, and have the courage to try new angles.
 Because documenting, conducting and editing the interview or report requires a longer time, suggest that students do it during autonomous learning.
-They will have to decide whether to take the interview, contact the person and get the consent for the interview, and then, based on the documentation, prepare for the interview.
+They will have to decide whether to take the interview, contact the person and get the consent for the interview.
 In planning this task, students